Checkpoint Docs

 }

-Health endpoints are always accessible, even when enforcement policies would otherwise block the request.
-They use the /__gateway/ prefix which is reserved for internal operations.
+Health endpoints are always accessible, even when enforcement policies would otherwise block the request. /__gateway/* is reserved for internal operations; /__detect/health is unauthenticated for the same reason and intentionally omits internal error detail from its response body.

 Dashboard Monitoring